Pros and Cons of Jumbo Loans

 DTI 43% or lower, 36% for some lenders Up to 50%

-Cash reserves As much as 12 months Not required
+Cash reserves As much as 12 months or more Not required

 The Takeaway

 If you have your eye on a property that exceeds the conforming home loan limits for your area, a jumbo loan can make it happen for you.
-Prepare yourself for the more stringent salary, credit score, and cash reserves requirements and you’ll be able to call that home yours.
+Prepare yourself for the more stringent salary, credit score, and cash reserves requirements and soon you may be able to call that home yours.

 When you’re ready to take the next step, consider what SoFi Home Loans have to offer.
 Jumbo loans are offered with competitive interest rates, no private mortgage insurance, and down payments as low as 10%.